How To Choose An SEO Company That Actually Moves Pipeline (A Practical Guide For B2B SaaS Leaders, 2026)

 • A programmatic SEO test: generate 50 indexable pages for long-tail product queries and measure organic sessions that include conversion intent.

 The pilot's goal is not to rank the entire site — it's to show speed of thought, quality of deliverables, and lift in leading indicators: crawlability improvements, indexation changes, impressions in Search Console, and demo-start clicks on targeted pages.
+This focused approach allows us to assess the vendor's ability to drive tangible results quickly.

 Questions to ask in interviews (don't let answers be vague):